tetianayarmola/PasswordAccountManager/References.md

 22/03: add "delete password card by id (deletes element by id from local storage) https://www.codewithfaraz.com/content/365/create-interactive-addremove-cards-with-html-css-and-javascript

-to do: add a message that password is deleted(chheck the database also)
+to do: add a check if local storage is empty before downloading a Blob.
+Also if there are no passwords: inner html should be "THere are no passwords added yet / No credentials/ Local Storage is empty";
+add limits to infinite passwords.
+- Also add (upload more passwords button)

 for further:
-- indexed DB???
+- indexed DB - delete
 - create password search system
 - indicator of the password reliability
 - add password encryption to store?